 Once you’ve taken your iconic snapshot holding up the Leaning Tower, head to Italy’s dramatic Ligurian Coast.
 Find out about taking the train from Pisa to La Spezia.

 Now that you’ve visited one of Italy’s most recognized monuments, you can move on to the western coastline along Liguria and the port city of La Spezia.
-Located directly on the Gulf of La Spezia, this historic coastal capital is one of the main departure points for trains to the Cinque Terre and ferries to the Cinque Terre, Lerici, and Portovenere.
+Located directly on the Gulf of La Spezia, this historic coastal capital is one of the main departure points for trains to Cinque Terre, and ferries to Cinque Terre, Lerici, and Portovenere.

-Pisa and La Spezia are a mere 52.5 miles (84.6 km) apart, but driving in the center of La Spezia is famously tricky and navigating the small coastal villages nearby almost impossible.
-It’s much better to take the train to reach the La Spezia and to explore the coastline north and south.
+Pisa and La Spezia are a mere 52.5 miles (84.6 km) apart, but driving in the center of La Spezia is known to be tricky, and navigating the small coastal villages nearby is almost impossible.
+It’s much better to take the train to reach La Spezia and to explore the northern and southern coastlines.

 Frequent Trains from Pisa to La Spezia

-Each day, an average of 39 Trenitalia trains run from Pisa to La Spezia, and the fastest trains take just about 40 minutes.
-The shortest trips are those on Trenitalia’s high-speed Alta Velocità (AV) trains, including both the Frecciabianca and Intercity trains between Pisa and La Spezia.
+Each day, an average of 39 trains run from Pisa to La Spezia, and the fastest trains take just about 40 minutes.
+The shortest trips are those on high-speed trains, including both the Frecciabianca and Intercity trains between Pisa and La Spezia.

-The second option for direct trains from Pisa to La Spezia are Regionale trains, which take about 1 hour and 15 minutes.
+The second option for direct trains from Pisa to La Spezia are Regionale trains, which take about 1 hour and 15 minutes to make the journey.
 Tickets on this route cost around $9 for the Regionale trains, $10 for Intercity trains, and $11 for the fastest Frecciabianca trains.

 Be aware that trains on weekends and holidays are generally less frequent and travel times are longer.